 Ran background checks of individuals seeking employment to obtain data on character, financial status, and personal history.

-Licensed Security Guard, State of California–2012-Present
+Licensed Security Guard, Company Name–2012-Present

 CPR and First-Aid Certifications